Please see my full disclosure policy here for more information.

 Are you looking for a great, family friendly apartment to rent in Nice?

 - Nice has a huge, free green green space right in the center of the city!
 This park is the recently built centerpiece of the city, and the beautiful views and people watching are free to enjoy.
 The park, called the Promenade du Paillon, is built over a river that runs through the center of the city.
 The famous Place Massena and beautiful Jardin Albert I anchor one end of the park, and the National Theater of Nice and the modern art museum anchor the other.
 In between are creative kids play areas, lots of space for sitting and enjoying the scenery and a great misting pool that is just deep enough to dabble your feet in and cool off during Nice’s hot summers.
+The park was one of our favorite places to spend time when in Nice France on a budget.

 - Many of Nice’s museums are also free.